 Challenges for merchants, e-commerce marketplaces and platforms from 01 July 2021 outside the EU

 - Every import shipment must be declared to customs in writing (digitally).

 - Oral customs declarations are no longer required (previously informal without effort and costs for the consumer when transported by post).

-- Goods must always be assigned to a customs tariff number so that the customs declaration and duty calculation are correct.
+- Goods must permanently be assigned to a customs tariff number so that the customs declaration and duty calculation are correct.

 Additional costs (the following additional costs arise for the consumer):

 - Up to a (consignment) value of 150 euros, import tax (VAT) is levied.
 The VAT exemption for small consignments under 22 euros does not apply.

 - Customs duties and VAT are due from a (consignment) value of 150 euros.